ts4nfdi/terminology-service-suite/README.md

 This project uses [Storybook](https://storybook.js.org/) to develop independent React components.
 To start the development server, install the dependencies with `npm install` and start Storybook with this command `npm run storybook`.
 The interactive documentation is available via `http://localhost:6006`.
 For more information, please visit https://storybook.js.org/docs/react/get-started/install/

+### Build Widgets

+`npm run build` builds the standard React widgets.
+It uses rollup and the output can be found in `dist/esm/`.

+`npm run build:plainJS` (WIP) builds the widgets for non-React projects.
+It uses esbuild and the output can be found in `dist_plainjs/`.
+This process uses an adapted version of the community plugin [esbuild-dynamic-import](https://github.com/RTVision/esbuild-dynamic-import).
+The required adaptations can be found in PRs [#9](https://github.com/RTVision/esbuild-dynamic-import/pull/9) and [#10](https://github.com/RTVision/esbuild-dynamic-import/pull/10).
+The adapted version needs to be built and placed in `local_modules/dyn-import-plugin/`.

 ### Commit Message Formating

 This project uses [Semantic Release](https://semantic-release.gitbook.io/semantic-release/), i.e. the CI/CD pipeline analyzes the commit messages and automatically performs a release depending on the format.
 Therefore, please format your commit messages according to https://www.conventionalcommits.org/en/v1.0.0/